carlosrafaelgn/rafa-pack/README.md

 ## Stickers Packs and Sticker Album

-Just as a lot of people here in Brazil, my son became obsessed with this year's world cup stickers. ⚽ That's why he asked me a million times to do something like that in the game. 😅
+Just as a lot of people here in Brazil, my son became obsessed with this year's world cup stickers. ⚽ That is why he asked me a million times to do something like that in the game. 😅

 That led us to the creation of two new blocks: `Sticker Album` and `Sticker Pack`.